-Most of us here are home cooks though and typically want easy to use and easy to clean.
+However, most of us are home cooks and typically want easy-to-use and easy-to-clean.

 Below are my low-maintenance kitchen favs to make today’s Chinese Lo Mein Noodles recipe or any of your favorite Asian recipes. (affiliate links in blue)

-I love the solid black, high sides, nonstick surface, plus a see-through cover!
-It is durable, heats evenly, and quickly, and prevents hot spots.
+I love the solid black, high sides, and nonstick surface; the see-through cover is awesome!
+It is durable, heats evenly and quickly, and prevents hot spots.
 Perfect for easy food release, tossing, cleaning, and healthy cooking.

 Wok/Stir Fry Pan

 A great wok with long-life nonstick, Teflon.
 I would use this for various cooking, not just Asian stir fry recipes.

 It is coated five times with Teflon and has extra-heavy gauge forged aluminum construction.

 I absolutely love wooden spoons.
 Here’s a good solid, one-piece beech wood variety, and I do own a few of these!

 The OXO brand is my fav; it is always top quality.
 This one is great for woks and other cooking too.
 It’s got a large, comfortable handle and is safe for non-stick cookware.

 Lo Mein Recipe Variations